 The average cost of opening a bar is $420,000.
 The average cost of opening and running a bar for the first year is about $710,400.

 These numbers consider the cost of both renting/leasing and buying and labor cost.
-They’re meant to give a ballpark figure regardless of how you secure a property and play a major role in your p&l restaurant statement.
+They also include the cost associated with how to get a liquor license.
+They’re meant to give a ballpark figure regardless of how you secure a property and play a major role in your P&l restaurant statement.

 How Much Does Operating a Bar Cost?